edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 - "What should I do if a Python package isn't available via a Conda channel?"
 objectives:
 - "Install a package from a specific channel."
+- "Understand how conda channels work."
+- "Use pip to install a package into your environment."
 keypoints:
 - "A package is a tarball containing system-level libraries, Python or other modules, executable programs and other components, and associated metadata."
 - "A Conda channel is a URL to a directory containing a Conda package(s)."